 Having relied on defense spending to pull itself out of the Depression, the U.S. continued on that course, especially with the Cold War against the Soviets escalating.
 The America Truman inherited didn’t launch into its famous post-war economic boom immediately after the war, though.
 Real GDP dropped 11% from 1945 to ’46, more than twice what it fell during the Great Recession of 2007-11.
 There were a couple of difficult years with housing shortages and strained labor relations as the country transitioned from WWII.
 At stake was the question of whether the gains labor made during the Depression, including minimum wage and the right to collective bargaining, were temporary or permanent.
 While there were several strikes during WWII, labor and management were mostly willing to shelve the argument during the war.
 Once the war ended, it was game on.
 Management wanted the 1935 Wagner Act repealed now that the Depression was over, especially the all-important collective bargaining law that compelled management to negotiate with unions.
 Labor wanted to hang on to their gains and underscored their determination with a series of (connected) secondary strikes in railroads, coal, steel, and autos in 1946.

 Truman wasn’t subtle in his reaction to these unwelcome slowdowns in the economy, lambasting management and preparing to have the army take over the railroads.
 Next, in clear violation of executive powers, he threatened to draft striking coal miners into the military.
 Both sides lost faith in him.
 Labor responded by voting Republican in the 1946 midterm elections.
 But, once in power, the GOP’s first act was to weaken unions.
-Their Taft-Hartley Act of 1947 outlawed communism, union political contributions, closed shops (right-to-work zones replaced workplaces mandating union membership), and secondary strikes (or boycotts) whereby major unions like steel and auto would strike in unison, as they had in 1946.
+Their Taft-Hartley Act of 1947 outlawed communism among labor leaders, union political contributions, closed shops (right-to-work zones replaced workplaces mandating union membership), and secondary strikes (or boycotts) whereby major unions like steel and auto would strike in unison, as they had in 1946.
 Truman vetoed the act, knowing that he’d be overridden, just to help win back labor for the Democrats.
 After the lesson of 1946, unions mostly voted straight-ticket Democrat up until the 1970s.
 Many union workers still vote Democrat today, though fewer than 12% of Americans now belong to unions.

 Most commentators expected Truman to lose in 1948 and the Republican nominee Thomas Dewey had a big lead that summer.
 Like Elliot Ness in Chicago confronting Al Capone, Dewey made his mark as a prosecutor who courageously took on the New York Mafia in the 1930s when they were at the height of their powers.
 Recollect how divided the Democrats had been in the 1920s along rural/urban, immigrant/WASP lines, when big-city Catholic “wets” like Al Smith failed to connect with dry, rural Protestants.
 Only the severity of the Depression bridged that gap, allowing FDR to launch the New Deal under the unspoken agreement that as a “party unifier” he wouldn’t push for civil rights.
 The Democrats stayed in power as FDR was reelected three times, but broke apart along the old fault lines of the 1920s once WWII was over.